kultzak/kultzak.github.io/index.markdown

 # permalink: /about/
 ---

-Interested in metaheuristics and optimization problems!!
+Hi, I'm a programmer, insterested in metaheuristics, optimization problems and other things like generative art and psychology....!!

 <div class="divider"></div>

 <!-- <a href="{{ site.data.social-media.email.href }}{{ site.data.social-media.email.id }}" title="Email me">Click here to send me an email!</a> -->

-<center>{% include social-media-links.html %}</center>
+<center style="font-size: 25px !important">{% include social-media-links.html %}</center>

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)